ninrod/rsynced-melpa/melpa/abl-mode-readme.txt

   (save-excursion
     (end-of-line)
-    (if (not (re-search-backward "^ *def test_*" nil t)) (error "Looks like you are not even in a function definiton!
-Bad girl!"))
+    (if (not (re-search-backward "^ *def test_*" nil t)) (error "Looks like you are not even in a function definiton."))
     (let* ((start (re-search-forward "^ *def *"))
 	   (end (re-search-forward "test_[^\(]*" (line-end-position) t)))
       (if (not end)
-	  (error "Looks like you are not inside a test function.
-Go to a test function!
-Now!")
+	  (error "Looks like you are not inside a test function.")
 	(buffer-substring-no-properties start (point))))))